 Balboa Park is home to an award-winning rose garden, free and open to the public year-round.
-Except when there is a global pandemic, at which time you can only enjoy the garden’s beauty from the street.

 The Inez Grant Parker Memorial Rose Garden is situated on the eastern edge of Balboa Park’s Central Mesa, along Park Boulevard.
 It was built in segments, beginning in 1973, and has been recognized multiple times for its beauty.